dvansoye/Git-Obsidian/prompt-portfolio/prometheusPrompt.md

 - **URL:** [https://arxiv.org/html/2503.19607v2](https://arxiv.org/html/2503.19607v2)

 Why it is on target: I am very interested in Recursive Self Improvement and Humans + AI (which the report calls a Human-Machine Team).
-I liked the idea of an After-Action Explanation and incorporated it into this very prompt.
-As you can see, this text is under the heading of After-Action Explanation.
+I liked the idea of an After-Action Review and incorporated it into this very prompt.
+As you can see, this text is under the heading of After-Action Review.

 ```